Skip to main content

 Learning Outcomes:

-• Learn about TRAC's Timeline subpage and its powerful analysis charts
+• Learn about TRAC's Timeline page and its powerful analysis charts

 • Understand how to visualise and gain deep insights into how the conversation in your search has evolved over time

-• Discover the different insights that can be highlighted, such as volume or number of posts/engagements over time, changes in top data sources, sentiment, emotions or credibility
+• Discover the different insights that can be highlighted, such as volume, changes in data sources or share of voice, sentiment, emotions or credibility

-If you're looking to gain insights into how the conversation in your search has evolved over time, then TRAC's Timeline subpage is the perfect tool for you.
-With its collection of powerful analysis charts, you can visualise and gain deep insights into how the conversation has changed over your chosen period of time.
+If you're looking to gain insights into how the conversation in your search has evolved over time, then TRAC's Timeline section is perfect, as we've done all the heavy lifting for you.
+With its collection of powerful analysis charts, you can visualise and gain deep insights into how the conversation has changed over a specific period of time.

-The Timeline subpage's time-based charts highlight a number of different insights into your coverage.
-Whether this is in the context of the volume or number of posts/engagements over time, or analysing changes in top data sources, sentiment, emotions or credibility over your chosen period of time.
+The time-based charts in this view highlight a number of different insights into your coverage.
+Whether it's understanding the number of posts and engagements over time, or analysing changes in top data sources, sentiment, emotions or credibility over your chosen period of time, this section in TRAC is perfect to gauge how a topic has been performing over time, through various lens.

-To gain even more insights, you can analyse the data in each visual using additional metrics to understand changes in Volume, Media Reach, Impressions, Visibility and AVE over time.
+To gain even more insights, you can analyse the data in each visual using additional metrics to understand changes in Volume, Visibility, Social Impressions, Media Reach, Media Impressions and AVE over time.

 Content Over Time